nomadicpeople/linux_tutorial/README.md

 We recommend to go through the sections in the incremetal order, one by one.
 We

 - If you own a Windows machine, please start with chapter 0 to install Windows Subsystem for Linux (WSL), and then launch the WSL terminal and proceed with Chapter 1.
-- If you are a Linux user, begin with chapter 1.
+- If you are a Linux user, begin with section 2 of chapter 0.
 - If you have an Apple computer, use the default terminal. macOS supports all standard UNIX commands.
 In practice, most common LINUX commands are suitable for Mac.
-But if you have access to a remote Linux server/machine, please connect to it and then proceed with chapter 1.
+But if you have access to a remote Linux server/machine, please connect to it and then proceed with section 2 of chapter 0.

 # Table of Contents